An early Christmas present: UGA football player and Savannah native gives back

-It was a giveaway while also reconnecting with the savannah community.
-Brinson is Savannah, his old stomping grounds, with an early Christmas present.
+It was a giveaway and an opportunity to reconnect with the Savannah community.
+Brinson is in Savannah, his old stomping grounds, with an early Christmas present.

 “Today, I am giving back coats to the community,” Brinson said.
 “I am just trying to help people out and it’s getting cold outside.
 I want to be a positive impact on the community as always, helping people out as much as possible.”